CHANGES TO COVID-19 RESTRICTIONS

 The Rec Center always closes and delays opening when the university does so due to inclement weather.
 Since the Rec Center may operate earlier or later than the university's decision-making process, delayed openings and early closures may happen independently of university closures.
 Visit our Policies webpage for more information.

-Campus Rec is beginning the process of lifting COVID-19 health and safety restrictions for the Rec Center.
-Face masks are still required for all activities in the Rec Center with the exception of lap swimming in the pool, showering, and drinking/eating.
+Face masks are required for all activities in the Rec Center with the exception of lap swimming in the pool, showering, and drinking/eating.

 - Incoming PSU students starting at PSU in the fall have access to the Rec Center starting on Wednesday, September 22, 2021.